 As if all of this isn’t enough, we’re also reminded at the end of the video that Deng grew up without the love and protection of his mother.
 Those last few frames in the video are incredible.
 We can only imagine the pain and grief the two have experienced and the bittersweet knowledge that, against all odds, Deng’s courage and determination helped him succeed.

 This video couldn’t come at a more important time as the refugee crisis continues to grow across Europe and the world takes a dangerous right turn towards more insular and nativist politics.
 Our reptilian brains are trained to respond to negative stimuli – that’s how we survive and that’s why the media only feeds us information that scares the hell out of us.

 What we really need to hear are the positive stories associated with a more open and inclusive world and about the benefits of helping others in need.
 We North American’s often forget that we’re all children of immigrants, that immigration is a good thing and that helping others is just as important as enriching ourselves.

 What’s cool is you don’t have to agree with the politics.
 What’s important is that this video actually makes you think for a moment.
 Even better that the video also makes you feel.

 This video has been hugely successful attracting 2.5 million views to date and generating a great deal of media coverage.
-The other two videos are both very good but neither came close to achieving this level of attention.
+The other video is very good but does not come close to achieving this level of attention.
 Why?
 Because Deng Adut’s story left a powerful impression.
-The other two stories did not.
+The other story did not.